-Experts say more than $150 billion in financial aid is available each year for post-secondary students.
-That's why it’s important to start the process with the FAFSA application as it gives you access to federal student loan options, grants and scholarship opportunities.
-However, you should also make sure your student lending research includes private student loans as they are often a great supplement to the free and federal funding that won't cover all your expenses.
+When paying for college it’s important to start with the FAFSA as it gives you access to federal student loan options, grants and scholarship opportunities.
+However, you should also make sure your student lending research includes private student loans as they are often a great supplement to the free and federal funding.
+Here are some details on federal and private student loans:

 There are several factors that parents and students should take into account when comparing student lending options: